intel-analytics/ipex-llm/python/llm/example/GPU/HF-Transformers-AutoModels/Model/codeshell/README.md

 In this directory, you'll find how to use this codeshell server with vscode codeshell extension.

-## 0. Extra Environment Preparation
+## 0. Extra Environment Preparations

 Suppose you have already configured GPU environment, you will need some extra preparation